Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem for and Theorem

 \item[(b)] Let $\Graph_{\rm high}= \Graph_{\rm high}(\vep, t)$ and $\Graph_{\rm low}= \Graph_{\rm low}(\vep, t)$ be as in Definition \ref{dfn:prod-deg-ubd} with $C_0=C_0(\vep, t)$ in \eqref{eq:prod-deg-ubd}.
 Then

 \end{enumerate} \end{lem}

 We now prove Lemma \ref{lem:strong-core}.

-\begin{proof}[Proof of Lemma \ref{lem:strong-core}] In the first step we decompose a strong-core graph $\Graph$ into three subgraphs: one is a bipartite graph with edges between vertices of low and high degrees only, the second subgraph consisting of vertices of large degrees, and the third consisting of negligible many edges.
+\begin{proof}[Proof of Lemma \ref{lem:strong-core}] \corA{In the first step we decompose a strong-core graph $\Graph$ into three subgraphs: one is a bipartite graph with edges only between vertices of low and high degrees (by Lemma \ref{lem:prod-deg-sc}), the second subgraph consisting of vertices of large degrees, and the third consisting of negligible many edges.
 Furthermore, almost all the homomorphisms of $C_{2t}$ into $\Graph$ are contained in the first two subgraphs.
+In the second step using that a large number of homomorphism implies a lower bound on the number of the edges of a graph (both for bipartite and non-bipartite graphs), the upper bound on the number of core graphs with a given number of edges, and a union bound we complete the proof.}